Saron marmoratus: Description

+Distribution

-DistributionSaron marmoratus has an Indo-Pacific distribution.
+Saron marmoratus has an Indo-Pacific distribution.
 Its distribution extends from the Red Sea south to Madagascar and Mozambique east through the Persian Gulf, India, south east Asia through the southern Pacific, including Australia as far as Hawaii.
-In 2013 specimens were observed close to underwater caves off the coast of Lebanon, and it is likely that this species undergone a Lessepsian migration through the Suez Canal from the Red Sea into the Levantine Sea.
+In 2013 specimens were observed close to underwater caves off the coast of Lebanon, and it is likely that this species has undergone a Lessepsian migration through the Suez Canal from the Red Sea into the Levantine Sea.

+Biology

-BiologySaron marmoratus is occasionally seen on reefs but it is more frequently found among coral and coral rubble, in the infralittoral to sublittoral zone, within lagoons.
+Saron marmoratus is occasionally seen on reefs but it is more frequently found among coral and coral rubble, in the infralittoral to sublittoral zone, within lagoons.
 It is quite an inactive species which relies on camouflage against the often encrusted substrate.
-When threatened, it quickly but stealthily swim into a hiding place but, if immediate danger threatens, it can shoot off very quickly and for some distance.
-It is nocturnal and it can vary the colour of its body so that at night it turns primarily red, camouflaging the shrimpin the twilight.Saron marmoratus is an omnivore which sifts through the fine substrate at night searching for organic detritus, plankton and other edible items.
+When threatened, it quickly but stealthily swims into a hiding place but, if immediate danger threatens, it can shoot off very quickly and for some distance.
+It is nocturnal and it can vary the colour of its body so that at night it turns primarily red, camouflaging the shrimp in the twilight.

+Saron marmoratus is an omnivore which sifts through the fine substrate at night searching for organic detritus, plankton and other edible items.
 It has also been known to scavenge on larger food items, such as fish, which fall to the sea bed.
 It normally does not forage below 12m in depth but it tends to remain close to the reefs.
 They have also been known to feed on coral and polyps.

+Human use

-Human useSaron marmoratus is in high demand for the aquarium hobby and fetch good prices in the marine aquarium trade.
+Saron marmoratus is in high demand for the aquarium hobby and fetch good prices in the marine aquarium trade.
 Specimens on the European market are usually collected from the Red Sea, while those for sale in North America are collected in Hawaii.